 Another common burn location is the workplace, commonly in restaurant or industrial settings.
 This can mean grease fires or boiling liquids, plus open flames, all of which can contribute to a dangerous environment and painful burns.
 Your employer, landlord, or other individual or company may be responsible depending on where you received your burns.

-Our Melbourne attorneys understand the complexities of burn cases, whether they happen at home or in the workplace.
+Our Melbourne lawyers understand the complexities of burn cases, whether they happen at home or in the workplace.
 They can try and fight for the compensation you need by investigating your claim and pursuing it in court.
 Fill out our free, no-risk case evaluation form if you’re ready today.